 - only use DAP or caulking when wood filler will not work.
 Always use a spackle or wood filler (such as Dyna patch pro) when possible because they are sandable and will create a smoother finish.
 Caulking is not sandable.
 Latex caulking is good to use on top of lacquer but not below it and therefore should only be applied after you have sprayed.
 One place i like to use latex caulking is in corners where cabinet facing and drywall meet.
 I apply the latex caulking right before i pull back the tape for a nice clean edge.

-- often lines in the counter tops are sealed with clear silicon.
-Silicon may be used to conceal the gap between a counter top and a gable end.
-Paints and Lacquers will not stick to silicon so it has to be removed / cut out / and sanded smooth.
-Make sure you do this now and not after priming or first coat.
-Its hard to do, a scraper and a sharpe knife are about the only things that will work – i do not know of any product that breaks down silicon.
+- often lines in the countertops are sealed with clear silicone.
+Silicon may be used to conceal the gap between a countertop and a gable end.
+Paints and Lacquers will not stick to silicon so it has to be removed/cut out / and sanded smooth.
+Make sure you do this now and not after priming or the first coat.
+It’s hard to do, a scraper and a sharp knife are about the only things that will work – I do not know of any product that breaks down silicon.
 Please contact me if you do.

 - Keep in mind that dust on top of the wall cabinets and in the carcasses may get in your way during the painting and taping process.
-If your upper cabinets are staggered in height the tops of the wall carcasses must be cleaned or else the dust will become air borne when spraying (and land in you wet paint).
+If your upper cabinets are staggered in height the tops of the wall carcasses must be cleaned or else the dust will become airborne when spraying (and land in your wet paint).

 tape out the carcasses